autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 -  The amount of transaction revenue earned from transactions included in blocks committed when the validator is a member of the committee.
 -  The validator's commission rate.
 The percentage amount deducted by a validator from staking rewards before rewards are distributed to the validator's stake delegators.
 The rate can be any value in the range `0 - 100%`.
 At registration all validators have commission set to a default rate specified by the Autonity network's genesis configuration.
 (See Reference [Genesis, `delegationRate`](/reference/genesis/#configautonity-object).)
 After registration the validator can modify its commission rate - see [Validator commission rate change](/concepts/validator/#validator-commission-rate-change) on this page.

-Staking rewards may be reduced by any slashing penalties applied to the validator for accountability and omissions failures.
-The extent of these varies according to the gravity of the fault and the punishment applied.
+Bonded stake may be slashed and/or staking rewards may be reduced or forfeited by slashing penalties applied to the validator for accountable faults.
+The extent of the fine varies according to the severity of the fault committed.
+See Concept [accountability and fault detection protocol](/concepts/accountability/) and [slashing economics](/concepts/accountability/#slashing-economics).

 ## Validator registration
 A validator is registered at or after genesis by submitting registration parameters to the Autonity Network.
 Prerequisites for registration are: